stevenschmatz/ENGR-100/Lecture_Notes/lecture_2.md

 ## Digital Logic and Computers

+Digital circuits work by representing a high voltage as a 1, and a low voltage as a 0.

+Digital circuits manipulate bits.
+We can do this with AND, OR, etc. gates to compute values.
+Other things you can do with bits are:
+* Group them.
+Note: A "word" is a group of bits of standard length.
+* Move them.
+This is done over a wire.

+### Buses

 A group of wires as input to a digital circuit is known as a *bus*.

 In Verilog, a group of 7 wires is denoted as: